kenchandev/events-app/README.md

 Inside of your favorite browser (preferable Chrome, Safari or Opera for reasons mentioned in the "Notes" section), navigate to `localhost:3000`.

+##  Other Items to Finish

+1. Implement tests using Protractor and Karma.
+2. Fix gulpfile.js file.

 ##  Notes

 1. The following is a beautiful guide describing how to keep AngularJS controllers maintainable and small via UI-Router: